 There’s no expiration or limit on the number of points you can earn with this card.
 You can use a mix of points and your credit card if you don’t have enough to cover airfare, and the card carries a 0% foreign transaction fee.

-The card has an annual fee of $95, waived for first 12 months.
+The card has an annual fee of $95.
 While it’s nice to get a generous sign-up bonus, be aware of the spending you must do to get it.

 There are other cards besides the Citi Premier℠ Card that have more airline loyalty program partners for points transfers.
 For example, you can’t transfer your points to hotel loyalty programs with this card.
 Like the AAA Member Rewards Visa Signature® Credit Card, this card doesn’t come with travel and purchase protection perks.